Ultra slow sub-logarithmic diffusion of a sluggish random walker subject to resetting with memory: Introduction

-Here, we wish to investigate how the memory dependent resetting with rate $r$ combined with the sluggishness in the diffusion via $D(x)\sim |x|^{-\alpha}$ leads to a drastic slowdown of the late time dynamics of the random walker.
+In summary, both the memory dependent resetting with rate $r$ and the sluggishness in the diffusion via $D(x)\sim |x|^{-\alpha}$ lead to a slowdown of the late time dynamics of the random walker.
 In the former case, the typical distance of the walker grows as $\sim \sqrt{\ln (rt)}$ at late times even though the position distribution remains Gaussian.
 In the latter case, the typical distance grows as a subdiffusive power law $\sim t^{1/(\alpha+2)}$, but the position distribution becomes highly non-Gaussian for any $\alpha>0$.
 It is then natural to ask what happens to a sluggish random walker with $D(x)\sim |x|^{-\alpha}$, if in addition it undergoes memory dependent resetting with rate $r$.
 How does the typical position grow with time and what is the position distribution at late times?
 In this paper, we provide an exact solution for the position distribution in this model with both sluggishness and memory dependent resetting.
 We show that these two moves lead to an ultra slowdown in the dynamics and the typical distance of the walker from the origin grows sub-logarithmically, $x\sim \left[\ln (rt)\right]^{1/(\alpha+2)}$ at late times.
 However, the scaling function describing the position distribution remains the same as in Eq. (\ref{scaling.1}), i.e., unchanged from the scaling function $G_{\alpha}(z)$ of the sluggish walker without resetting.

 The rest of the paper is organized as follows.
 In Section ~\ref{model}, we define the model precisely and derive the exact position distribution at all times in one dimension.
 In Section ~\ref{moments}, we derive the exact generalized moments of the position distribution and verify the analytical predictions numerically.
+Section \ref{sec:msd} presents the asymptotic behaviour of the variance, from which a finite time approximation is derived.
 Section~\ref{higher_d} provides the derivation of the exact position distribution in arbitrary dimensions.
 We conclude with a summary and outlook in Section~\ref{summary}.
 Details of the numerical simulations are provided in ~\ref{numerical}.